OpenBB-finance/OpenBB/openbb_terminal/README.md

 git stash
 ```

-Then, re-run `poetry install` or `pip install -r requirements.txt` to get any new dependencies.
+Then, re-run `poetry install` to get any new dependencies.

 Once installation is finished, you're ready to openbb.